aeraposo/Data-440-Raposo/R_package.md

 From modeling the performance of machine learning algorithms to allowing for visualization of data distributions and summary statistics, the applications of this package are vast.
 In fact, these are just a few functions of mlr3viz package and its aplications certainly stretch beyond what I have covered here (here is a [link](https://cran.r-project.org/web/packages/mlr3viz/mlr3viz.pdf) to the full documentation, which lists some more functions of the package).<br/>

 **Relation to course material**<br/>
 Machine learning is becoming increasingly relevant in other fields, ouside of data and computer science.
 Particularly, in biology, machine learning in R is being used to model changes in population genetics.
 One model is able to predict genomic sequences of new generations within a population or settlement and this can be used to predict overall genomic and evolutionary trends in populations.
-This model can also be used to predict changes in gene pools after different events (ie- changes in the environment that might favor certain traits).
+This model can also be used to predict changes in gene pools after different events (ie- changes in the environment that might favor certain traits).<br/>
+- These methods have proved to be more accurate an efficient than computing traditional statistics used in this field.<br/>
-Learn more about this research [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5905713/)
+- Learn more about this research [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5905713/)<br/>
+An additional application is in population size prediction from satelite images- over the summer I coded a CNN to predict population in Accra, Ghana (performance of such models can be visualizes using mlr3viz)<br/>

 Sources:<br/>
 https://cran.r-project.org/web/packages/mlr3viz/index.html <br/>